Chicken mites: how to spot, treat and prevent.

 • Checking your coop, particularly underneath roosts and in cracks and crevices, can identify the problem before it becomes too bad.
 Remember: the best time to do this is at night.

-• Providing dust baths for your flock is probably the single most important thing you can do.
+• Providing dust baths for your flock is also critical.
 It's the way chickens keep themselves clean.

 One of my Red Star chickens dust bathing in a plantpot.Claudia Chicken, who prefers to use my plantpots as a dust-bathing spa!